QSB-106: Information disclosure through uninitialized memory in libxl

 DIMM product number, etc.)

-settings like assigned audio qube), but should cover all important
+include less-interesting qube settings like the assigned audio qube, but

-Note that a malicious qube has very little control about what
+Note that a malicious qube has very little control over the information

-information gets leaked in the uninitialized memory that is exposed to
+leaked in the uninitialized memory to which it is exposed.
+[6]

-it [6].
-Additionally the leak happens only once per start of a qube.
-So
+Additionally, the leak happens only once per qube boot, so for a decent

-qube has to wait a long time for a significant number of normal starts.
+have to wait a long time in order to be exposed to a significant number

 Affected systems